 Payments in the building industry

 The building and construction industry must follow legal obligations and processes to protect contractor payments.

 The Building Industry Fairness (Security of Payment) Act 2017 was passed to ensure everyone gets paid for the work they do.

 The Queensland Government has strengthened and expanded its safeguards for subcontractor payments as a result of an evaluation conducted by the Building Industry Fairness Reforms Implementation and Evaluation Panel and the work of the Special Joint Taskforce.

-Read more about industry obligations to protect payments and what actions people can take if payment is late or they don't receive it.
+Read more below about industry obligations to protect payments and what actions people can take if payment is late or they don't receive it.

 Email firstname.lastname@example.org with queries about these requirements.